cloudyuga/kubernetes201/ConfigMap and Secret Management/ConfigMap/README.md

 ```
 So the data we have enclosed in the `customer1` ConfigMap is now used as Environment Varialbles for `rsvp-app` container.

-Deploy the Frontend application with above configuration file.
+- Deploy the Frontend application with above configuration file.
 ```
 $ kubectl create -f rsvpconfig.yaml
-deployment "rsvp" created
+deployment.extensions "rsvp" created
 ```

-Lets create Backend for this Frontend and deploy it.
+- Lets create Backend for this Frontend and deploy it.
 Create follwoing like configuration yaml file.
 ```
 apiVersion: extensions/v1beta1
 kind: Deployment